 Our customer was the Canadian branch of a global insurance organization.
-With over three million customers, they are one of the largest insurers in Canada and take a proactive and best practice approach to detect and combating fraud.
+With over three million customers, they are one of the largest insurers in Canada and take a proactive and best practice approach to detect and combating insurance fraud.

 Our customer, like many in the insurance industry, uses the SAS suite of tools for fraud detection, prevention, and management.